Harold Camping: End times calculations

 He projected these cycles into modern times and combined the results with other information in the Bible.

 Camping's date for the crucifixion of Christ – Friday, April 1, AD 33 (Gregorian) – is nominally the same day as one of those supported by other 20th-century commentators: Friday, April 3, AD 33 (Julian).
 However, the dates differ because Camping used the Gregorian calendar, while most commentators use the older Julian calendar, which had a two-day difference during the 1st century AD (they now differ by thirteen days).

 In 1992, Camping published a book titled 1994?, in which he proclaimed that Christ's return might be on September 6, 1994.
 In that publication, he also mentioned that 2011 could be the end of the world.
 Camping's predictions use 1988 as a significant year in the events preceding the apocalypse; this was also the year he left Alameda Bible Fellowship.
 As a result, some individuals criticized him for "date-setting."
+Other evangelicals, including John Walvoord and Tremper Longman, heavily criticized Camping for his prediction, with Walvoord calling it a "screwball interpretation."
+After the prophecy failed to transpire, biblical scholars doubled down on their criticism, with one stating that Camping had "seriously compromised himself as a Bible teacher."
+Former Family Radio employee Matt Tuter recalled: "There were a lot of people who sold their houses, who gave up their life savings.
+And Harold thought it was funny.
+He would come into my office and say, 'So-and-so called me.
+They're broke, but I’m not giving their money back.'
+Harold was a very twisted man."

 Camping's later publications, We are Almost There! and To God be The Glory, referred to additional Bible passages which, in his opinion, pointed to May 21, 2011, as the date for the Rapture and October 21, 2011, as the date for the end of the world.